Barr as attorney general: old job, very different Washington

 Now, as President Donald Trump’s nominee for attorney general, Barr is poised to return to the same job in a dramatically different Washington.

 Republicans just pushed through the biggest criminal justice overhaul in a generation, easing prison sentences.
-Family-values are seldom discussed while Trump, twice-divorced and accused of affairs and sexual misconduct, sits in the White House.
+Family values are seldom discussed while Trump, twice-divorced and accused of affairs and sexual misconduct, sits in the White House.
 Serving Trump, who faces intensifying investigations from the department Barr would lead, is unlikely to compare with his tenure under President George H.W.
 Bush.

 Most Read Nation & World Stories